 for the President's Associates Teaching Excellence Awards, the Joe and Bettie Branson Ward Endowed Excellence Award, the William David Blunk Memorial Professorship, the Dads' Association Centennial Teaching Fellowship, and the Academy of Distinguished Teachers

-A faculty member must have a continuing appointment at the University of Texas, Austin in the year subsequent to their selection.
+A faculty member must have a continuing appointment at the University of Texas at Austin in the year subsequent to their selection.

-- All final nomination packages will be uploaded to the Office of the Executive Vice President and Provost, from the respective Dean's office, through the UT Austin Box Service.
+- All final nomination packages shall be submitted electronically to the Office of the Executive Vice President and Provost via UT Box from the respective dean's office.
+The Provost will invite the award coordinator to UT Box for submission.

-- If there is more than one nominee in any category the Dean should send an email ranking nominees to Lydia.Cornell@austin.utexas.edu including names of nominees and their associated department and category.
+- If there is more than one nominee in any category the dean should provide a ranking of the nominees.
+The dean's ranking may be uploaded to UT Box with the awards packets or emailed to email@example.com including names of nominees and their associated department and category.

-- All required electronic nomination documents must be received at the Provost’s office by the respective deadline or the nomination may not be considered.
+- All required nomination documents must be received at the provost’s office by the respective deadline or the nomination may not be considered.

 Nomination Package Requirements